Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges: Data-Centric Approach for Multimodal Financial Data

-Completion of the financial curriculum or certifications requires passing a series of financial examinations.
-These exam questions contain multimodal financial data, such as textual descriptions, numerical information, graphs, charts, and data tables.
-Answering these questions needs professional financial knowledge and reasoning capacity.
-Evaluating the answers of MFFMs on these questions can assess whether these models truly understand financial knowledge~\cite{Jaisal2024QFinBen}.
+Completion of a degree requires successfully navigating the learning path through the financial curriculum on campus.
+Afterward, earning a professional certification will enable a candidate to embark on her career path toward becoming a senior professional.
+These degree-type and certification-type questions contain multimodal financial data, including textual descriptions, numerical calculations, graphs, charts, and data tables.
+Correctly answering these questions requires a combination of financial knowledge and reasoning capacity.
+Fig. \ref{fig:cfa} shows an example of the CFA exam \footnote{\url{https://www.cfainstitute.org/programs/cfa-program/cfa-program-level-i-sample-questions}}.

+Evaluating MFFMs' performance on these questions can assess whether these models truly understand financial knowledge and master the reasoning capability ~\cite{Jaisal2024QFinBen}.
+Recent studies have shown that ChatGPT and GPT-4 models struggle with CFA exam questions \cite{callanan2024can, mahfouz2024state}.
+QFinBen \cite{Jaisal2024QFinBen} and tutor agent\footnote{\url{https://finllm-leaderboard.readthedocs.io/en/latest/demos_of_finagents/tutor_agent.html}} organized university-level and professional certification problems to measure model proficiency.
+Moreover, such organized questions allow interpretation of the model's score.
+In other words, one can easily understand a model's strength and also identify where the model is struggling.